garrandall/popular-music-data/tracks/stop-to-love-luther-vandross.md

 Tossing and turning, my love
 Wanna kiss, wanna hold you so tight

-Ooh, but I wonder love
+Oh, but I wonder love
 Whether you know or not
 When you just hurry away
 Leaving me laying there in shock